 Cellars

 Repair category -

-Notes N/A.
+Notes Not applicable.

-Electricity

-Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-Electrics are of mixed eras.
+the electrical installation is dated as the electrical consumer unit is of an older type and there is a limited supply of electrical sockets, some of which are of an older style.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or not change of ownership to keep up to date with frequent changes in Safety degulations.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations. h /r lc i n